 - Test to work out if you need to wear glasses and what prescription these glasses need to be.

-- a basic field of vision test - to test your side (peripheral) vision
+- Depending on your age, medical and family history and symptoms you may be having you may also have: a basic field of vision test - to test your side (peripheral) vision

-- an eye pressure test - again there are several tests for this, but the most common one involves puffs of air blown at the front of each eye.
-It does not hurt, but will probably make you jump.
+- An eye pressure test - again there are several tests for this, but the most common one involves puffs of air blown at the front of each eye.
+It doesn't hurt but will probably make you jump.

 Your optometrist will discuss the results of your eye test and the health of your eyes with you.
 You may want to write down brief details of these results for you to keep.
-You will then be given either a prescription for new glasses or a statement saying that new glasses are not required.
+You'll then be given either a prescription for new glasses or a statement saying that new glasses aren't required.

 If you need to change your glasses

 Your optometrist will bring a selection of new frames, in a range of styles and prices, for you to try on.
-If you don't find a style that you like or that suits your budget, do not be afraid to ask if you can see some more.
-If you have old frames that you would like to use again ask the optometrist to inspect them to see if they are still suitable.
+If you don't find a style that you like or that suits your budget, don't be afraid to ask if you can see some more.
+If you have old frames that you'd like to use, again ask the optometrist to inspect them to see if they're still suitable.
 Always ask for a statement of the exact cost of the frames and lenses before agreeing to go ahead with the order.
 You may be entitled to help with the cost of NHS glasses so remember to ask the optometrist about this.

 When your spectacles are ready the optometrist will contact you again to arrange delivery.
 The person who delivers your glasses should make sure they fit you comfortably.